scaleway/terraform-provider-scaleway/docs/data-sources/k8s_cluster.md

 - `region` - The [region](../guides/regions_and_zones.md#regions) in which the cluster is.

 - `organization_id` - The ID of the organization the cluster is associated with.

-- `project_id` - The ID of the project the cluster is associated with.